 When you’re hiring for a position, you probably have an ideal candidate in mind.
 It’s the perfect employee, a person who fits your business better than anyone else—if you had a staff made up entirely of people like this, nothing could stop you.
 So what does that person look like?
 What are the must-haves to work for you?
 And—more importantly for this exercise—what are they looking for?
 Where do they go to look for work?
 What do they want in an employer?

 You need to know who you’re looking for to have any hope of finding them.
 Determine your audience just like you would for any other brand strategy, so you’re not trying to please anyone and everyone.

 When you’re selling to a customer, your pitch is built around this—your unique selling proposition (USP).
 Well, when it comes to your employer brand, your customer is your employee and your prospective future hires.
 So what is it that your business does for its employees that sets you apart?
 In other words, why would someone want to work for you instead of your competition?

 Where can you reach the people you want?

 Obviously in a perfect world, your employer brand would be ever-present.
-You’d be able to be known by all people at just the right time, and they’d listen.
-Sadly the real world does not work that way.
+The right people would know who you are and think of you at just the right time, and they’d listen when you speak.
+Sadly, the real world does not work that way.
 You have to pick and choose where you’re going to show up and when.
 So obviously you want to know the best places to reach the audience you’re targeting.

 While you’re researching your audience, be sure to look into the places they might go to learn about your business, or search for employment.
 Showing up there will place you top of mind when people are most likely to be receptive, and doing it right might make you irresistible.